 "Taking NSAIDs daily indicates there is a pain that is not being addressed.
 You need to explore why you need to take those medications so frequently in the first place."

-Are You Accidentally Overdosing on NSAIDs?
+You Could Accidentally Overdose on NSAIDs

 OK, so if you're thinking to yourself, I never take more pills than recommended, just hang on a sec.
-The Pharmacoepidemiology & Drug Safety study suggests that 37 percent of NSAID users take multiple forms of NSAIDs during the week — yet less than half of these people realized that all of the products were NSAIDs.
+The Pharmacoepidemiology & Drug Safety study suggests 37 percent of NSAID users take multiple forms of NSAIDs during the week — yet less than half of these people realized all of the products were NSAIDs.

 "Taking more than one type of NSAID at a time compounds your risk of side effects," Dr. Cryer says.
 "People get into trouble because they take ibuprofen on top of aspirin or another form of NSAID."